 Mr Araghchi said both parties listened to each other's viewpoints through the Omani mediator.
 “We have to have more consultations in different capitals,” he said, while urging that “trust must be there”.

-"If we can go along with this positive path, I can say that we can reach a positive framework regarding the nuclear talks, but I don't want to judge now at the very beginning," he continued.
+“If we can go along with this positive path, I can say that we can reach a positive framework regarding the nuclear talks, but I don't want to judge now at the very beginning,” he said.

 Oman's Foreign Minister Badr Al Busaidi also held separate meetings with Mr Araghchi and Mr Witkoff.
 The consultations focused on “preparing the appropriate conditions for resuming diplomatic and technical negotiations”, said the ministry.